 Muscles Are Meaningless: Partially averted.
 Almost all serious martial artists are musclebound bruisers (and about half of them, including Kenshiro, are much taller and more massive than average inhabitants of the postnuclear desert), but, on the other hand, there are a lot of really superhumanly big people in this series (mutants? genetically engineered? it is never explained where all these five-meters tall humans came from), but their giant size usually does not help them much, even though some of them are accomplished martial artists in their own right.
 Buronson likes toying with this one.
 Hokuto's breathing techniques effectively embody this trope, but apparently most of those giant mookswere about as tall as Toki.

 My God, What Have I Done?: Several times, especially Raoh with Yuria.
-Arguably Shin.
-Certainly Kaioh.
-Fortunately in Raoh's case it was "My God, What I Could Have Done."
+Fortunately, it turned out to be "My God, What I Could Have Done".

 The Narrator: Shigeru Chiba, who also voiced a few of the villains, pulls double duty here.
 He also gets gradually more excitable as the TV series goes on; as an episode of Trivia No Izumi pointed out, he starts off doing the next-episode previews in a rather stern voice, but by the final episode he's screaming the narration at the top of his lungs.
 It originally started as an in-joke by Chiba; he apparently stopped ramping it up for a while for fear of giving himself an aneurysm, but began doing it again when fans asked him why he wasn't shouting anymore.

-Never Forgotten Skill: Close to the end of the series, Kenshirou ends up losing his memory.
+Never-Forgotten Skill: In the manga's final story arc, Kenshiro ends up losing his memory.
 Despite this, he kills off some thugs with Hokuto Shinken with little effort.
-Clearly, his skills with the martial art can never be forgotten, even if he has amnesia.
+Clearly, once somebody has mastered the ways of Hokuto Shinken, their knowledge of the art become second nature to them.

 New Old West: Right down to the "stranger walking out of the duststorm into the town" shots and the Morricone-esque mournful-saxophone music of Spaghetti Westerns in the more sad and thoughtful scenes.